MENU back

 Elizabeth Park Rose Gardens

 Elizabeth Park is on the national register of historic places.
-Elizabeth Park offers just over one hundred acres of formal gardens, green space, recreational facilities, walking loops, and the Pond House Café.
-Come enjoy the beauty of the gardens and grounds — and stunning roses, of course.
+The park offers just over one hundred acres of formal gardens, green space, recreational facilities, walking loops, and the Pond House Café.
+Go see the beauty of the gardens and grounds.

 learn more